artyuum/router/README.md

 3. In third, the matched route controller will be executed.
 4. And finally, the `handle()` method from the `LoggingMiddleware` class will be executed.

+The router will automatically executes the `handle()` method from the middleware class so you don't need to specify it.

 You can also add before/after route middlewares to a group as follow:
 ```php
 $router->group(function(\Artyum\Router\RouteGroup $group) use ($router)